daq-tools/kotori/README.rst

 By acting as a mediator between components, it does:

     - receive data from various types of channels: MQTT, UDP, HTTP
-    - forward data to different kinds of data stores: TSDB, RDBMS, NoSQL
+    - store data into different kinds of databases: TSDB, RDBMS, NoSQL
-    - control a connected Grafana instance by automatically creating dashboards based on the arriving data
+    - automatically create dashboards based on the arriving data in a connected Grafana instance

 ----